Malcolm Nichols

-Malcolm Edwin Nichols (May 8, 1876 – February 7, 1951) was a journalist and a U.S. political figure.
+Malcolm Edwin Nichols (May 8, 1876 – February 7, 1951) was a journalist and American politician.
 Nichols served as the Mayor of Boston in the late 1920s.
-He came from a Boston Brahmin family and was the most recent Republican to serve in that post.
+He came from a Boston Brahmin family and is the most recent Republican to serve in that post.

-Early years

-Nichols was the son of Edwin T. Nichols and Helen J. G. (Pingree) Nichols.
-He was married on December 16, 1915, to Edith M. Williams (died 1925).
-They had three children, sons Clark S. and Dexter, and daughter Marjorie.
-In 1926 he married Edith's twin sister Carrie Marjorie Williams.
-His son Clark acted as his best man and his son Dexter acted as the ring bearer.

-Career

-Journalism
+Early life, education, and career

+Nichols was born in Portland, Maine, the son of Edwin T. Nichols and Helen J. G. (Pingree) Nichols.
+He graduated from Harvard in 1899.
+After graduating from Harvard he moved to East Boston and later to Ward 10 in Boston, where he began politics by unsuccessfully running for the Boston Common Council as an opponent of Charles Hiller Innes's political machine.
+He later forged a friendship and alliance with Innes, the who was the local ward boss.

 Nichols was the Massachusetts State House reporter for The Boston Traveler, covering both houses of the legislature, and later a political reporter for The Boston Post.